-Subsidized Loans - A need-based loan where the interest is paid by the federal government while the student is enrolled at least half.
-Repayment on this loan also begins six months after the student leaves school or drops below half time enrollment status.
-For 2013-2014 the interest is a fixed 6.8%.
+Subsidized Loans - A need-based loan where the interest is paid by the federal government while the student is enrolled at least half-time.
+Repayment on this loan begins six months after the student leaves school or drops below half-time enrollment status.

 Unsubsidized Loans - A non need-based loan where the interest in the responsibility of the student from the time the loan is disbursed until it is paid in full.
 The student has the option of paying the interest as it accrues or capitalizing it on the loan.
 Repayment of the loan begins six months after the student leaves school or drops below half time.
-For 2013-2014 the interest rate is a fixed 6.8%.